Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: The Manin triples and matched pairs for Lie superalgebras in characteristic

 Let $\fh$ be a~Lie superalgebra and $\fg, \fk$ be two Lie sub-superalgebras of $\fh$.
 The triple $(\fh, \fg, \fk)$ is called a~\textit{Manin triple} if it satisfies the following two conditions: \begin{enumerate} \item $\fh =\fg\oplus \fk$, the direct sum of vector subspaces $\fg$ and $\fk$;

-\item there exists a~NIS $\mathscr B$ on $\fh$ such that $\fg$ and $\fk$ are isotropic with respect to $\mathscr B$ \end{enumerate} For a~comprehensive construction of Manin triples for complex Lie algebras, see \cite{CP}.
-For Lie superalgebras in chararcteristic 2, the first example of a~Manin triple was given in \cite{BeBou}.
-Here we generalize the construction developed in \cite{BeBou}.
+\item there exists an~even NIS $\mathscr B$ on $\fh$ such that $\fg$ and $\fk$ are isotropic with respect to $\mathscr B$. \end{enumerate} For a~comprehensive construction of Manin triples for complex Lie algebras, see \cite{CP}.
+For Lie superalgebras in characteristic 2, the first example of a~Manin triple was given in \cite{BeBou}.
+Here we generalize the construction developed in \cite{BeBou}.\\